AckerlyXu/heima/articles/azure-resource-manager/resource-group-move-resources.md

 * Traffic Manager
 * Virtual Machines - Does not support move to a new subscription when its certificates are stored in a Key Vault
 * Virtual Machines (classic) - see [Classic deployment limitations](#classic-deployment-limitations)
-* Virtual Networks

-> [!NOTE]
-> Currently a Virtual Network containing a VPN Gateway cannot be moved until the Gateway has been removed temporarily.
-Once removed, the Virtual Network can be moved successfully and the Gateway can be created.
+* Virtual Networks - Currently, a peered Virtual Network cannot be moved until VNet peering has been disabled.
+Once disabled, the Virtual Network can be moved successfully and the VNet peering can be enabled.
->

 ## Services that do not enable move
 The services that currently do not enable moving a resource are: